-- 22. The disciplinary proceedings entailed the following succession of events: - On 7 March 2016, the Secretariat urged Mersin for the final time to pay by 1 April 2016, at the latest, the outstanding amounts. - The Secretariat also informed Mersin that the case at hand would be submitted to the FIFA Disciplinary Committee (the "FIFA DC") on 20 April 2016. - In addition, Mersin was informed that the FIFA DC would take a decision based on the documents in its possession, should Mersin fail to submit any statement or pay the outstanding amount by the specified deadline.
-No position was received within the stipulated deadline. - On 12 April 2016, Unité confirmed it had not received the outstanding amount due. - Also, no statement was ever received by Mersin.
-In this sense, Mersin failed to comply with its obligation to pay the outstanding amount. - 23.
-On 20 April 2016, the FIFA DC issued a decision which was notified to the parties on 9 May 2016 (the "Appealed Decision"). - The Appealed Decision enclosed the following pronunciations: 24. - Mersin had failed to comply with the Original Decision, and is therefore, in violation of art.
-64 of the FIFA Disciplinary Code. - Mersin was ordered to pay a fine of a total amount of CHF 2,000.
-The fine was to be paid within 30 days of notification of the decision at hand. - Mersin was granted a final period of grace of 30 days as from notification of the decision in which to settle its debt to its creditor, Unité, and to FIFA. - Mersin must pay within said deadline, if not, the creditor may demand in writing from the Secretariat that three (3) points be deducted from the debtor's first team in the domestic league championship.
-As soon as the creditor files this request, the points shall be automatically deducted without a further formal decision having to be taken by the FIFA DC. - Mersin's failure to pay the amounts due, even after the deduction of points, shall open the way for the FIFA DC to decide on a possible relegation of the debtor's first team to the next lower division. - The TFF, as a member of the FIFA, was reminded of its duty to implement the decision.
+- 20. As a consequence of the above, on 15 February 2016, the Secretariat opened disciplinary proceedings against Mersin. - 21.
+The disciplinary proceedings entailed the following succession of events: - On 7 March 2016, the Secretariat urged Mersin for the final time to pay by 1 April 2016, at the latest, the outstanding amounts. - The Secretariat also informed Mersin that the case at hand would be submitted to the FIFA Disciplinary Committee (the "FIFA DC") on 20 April 2016. - In addition, Mersin was informed that the FIFA DC would take a decision based on the documents in its possession, should Mersin fail to submit any statement or pay the outstanding amounts by the specified deadline.
+No position was received within the stipulated deadline. - On 12 April 2016, Universal confirmed it had not received the outstanding amount due. - Also, no statement was ever received by Mersin.
+In this sense, Mersin failed to comply with its obligation to pay the outstanding amount. - 22.
+On 20 April 2016, the FIFA DC issued a decision, which was notified to the parties on 9 May 2016 (the "Appealed Decision"). - 23.
+The Appealed Decision enclosed the following pronunciations: - Mersin had failed to comply with the Original Decision, and is therefore, in violation of art.
+64 of the FIFA Disciplinary Code. - Mersin was ordered to pay a fine of a total amount of CHF 15,000.
+The fine was to be paid within 30 days of notification of the decision at hand. - Mersin was granted a final period of grace of 30 days as from notification of the decision in which to settle its debt to its creditor, Universal, and to FIFA. - Mersin must pay within said deadline, if not, the creditor may demand in writing from the Secretariat that six (6) points be deducted from the debtor's first team in the domestic league championship.
+As soon as the creditor files this request, the points shall be automatically deducted without a further formal decision having to be taken by the FIFA DC.

-- Mersin was to pay the costs of the disciplinary proceedings amounting to CHF 500. - On 16 August 2016, upon Mersin's request, the grounds of the Appealed Decision were notified to the Parties. - 26.
+- Mersin's failure to pay the amounts due, even after the deduction of points, shall open the way for the FIFA DC to decide on a possible relegation of the debtor's first team to the next lower division. - The TFF, as a member of the FIFA, was reminded of its duty to implement the decision. - Mersin was to pay the costs of the disciplinary proceedings amounting to CHF 2,000. - 24.
+On 16 August 2016, upon Mersin's request, the grounds of the Appealed Decision were notified to the Parties. - 25.
 This resulted in Mersin's decision to file an appeal before the CAS, within the given time limit, while simultaneously filing an application for the stay of execution of the referred Appealed Decision.